 Healthy eating help prevent diabetes, heart disease and other conditions associated with kidney disease.
 It is also important to reduce your salt intake.
 The average daily salt intake of a Singaporean is nine grams instead of the recommended five grams (one tablespoon).
 There is good evidence that a reduction of salt intake helps to lower blood pressure in both healthy individuals and individuals with high blood pressure.
 Try to limit the amount of processed and restaurant food and do not add salt to food.

 Do not smoke

-Smoking slows the flow of blood to the kidneys.
+Smoking slows blood flow into the kidneys.
 When less blood reaches the kidneys, it impairs their ability to function properly.
 Smoking increases your risk of suffering a heart attack or stroke, which is associated with a higher risk of kidney disease.
-Smoking also increases the risk of kidney cancer by about 50 per cent.
+Smoking also increased the risk of kidney cancer by about 50 percent.

 Maintain a healthy fluid intake